-Through having my work critiqued in my writing group for many years, I got used to sharing my work.
-I learnt the importance of constructive criticism and took it as motivation.
+Through having my writing critiqued in my writing group for many years, I got used to sharing my work.
+I learnt the importance of constructive criticism and got used to taking it as motivation instead.
 It’s important to point out both the positive and negative in a story and be mindful of the overall theme and message to make sure every scene is designed to carry us through to a satisfying ending.
 I have a particular interest in female protagonists; nearly all of my characters are female.
 It’s important to feature strong female characters in books and films as it helps promote equality and inspire young women.

 I always point out the things writers are doing RIGHT as well as giving constructive feedback.
 It’s important to know where your strengths lie.
-I will always try to be supportive, positive and friendly.
+I will always be genuinely supportive, positive and friendly where credit is due.
 After all, you’re brave enough to share your story with me and then, hopefully, with the world.

 I treat confidentiality very seriously; your work, ideas and contact details will never be shared with anyone.
 Your work remains your own intellectual property.
 You maintain all copyright.
 In order to protect both parties, I may ask that we sign a contract before the work commences.